See the New Times Square New Year's Eve Ball Up Close

 The first menorah lighting at Bowling Green took place in 1997.
 That year, a menorah designed by Arturo DiModica, sculptor of Wall Street’s Charging Bull statue, was put on display.
 The menorah was made of bronze and reached 15 feet high.
 Real candles topped its 8 posts.
 Unfortunately, when the menorah was to be lit the next year, it was missing!

 The Gantry Plaza State Park menorah might have the best view of all New York City’s giant menorahs!
 Located along the East River in the Hunters Point section of Long Island City, the giant illuminated menorah stands in front of a stunning view of the midtown Manhattan skyline.
-As you enjoy snacks and music, you can admire the shining lights of the city from the Empire State Building and the United Nations Building, as well as from the glowing menorah!
+This year, the final night of Hanukkah will be celebrated with a gelt drop and acrobatic performances.
+Find more menorahs in Queens here!

-Under the shadow of the historic Bell Monument in Riverdale in the Bronx, a giant menorah will be set aglow on December 7th for the first night of Hanukkah.
-Of course, there will be donuts, latkes, and live music, as well as a parachute dreidel drop!
+Under the shadow of the historic Bell Monument in Riverdale in the Bronx, a giant menorah will be set aglow.
+Of course, there will be donuts, latkes, and live music!

 Chabad of Midtown will light multiple large menorahs around Manhattan over the next eight nights.
 There is one in Bryant Park, one in Times Square, and a giant one made of ice in Pershing Square near Grand Central Terminal.
 You can see the full list of locations here.